buaalsy2003/CarND-Advanced-Lane-Lines/writeup.md

 ####1.
 Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!
+Here you go!
+This is my writeup!

 ###Camera Calibration

 ####1.
 Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the first code cell of the IPython notebook located in "main.ipynb" .

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
+I started by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+I used `cv2.findChessboardCorners()` to get the "image points". `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+The sample `imgpoints` is shown below:

+![alt text][image1]

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+I applied this distortion correction to the test images using the `cv2.undistort()` function and obtained this result:

-![alt text][image1]
+![alt text][image2]

 ###Pipeline (single images)

 ####1.
 Provide an example of a distortion-corrected image.
-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
-![alt text][image2]
+The right side of above image already provided an example of a distortion-corrected image.

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I did the perspective transform first since we are noly interested in lane line detection.
+Using the warped image, I used a combination of S channel, R channel and SorbelX to generate a binary image.
+The threshold I used is s_thresh=(160, 255), r_thresh = (220, 255), sx_thresh=(60, 80) respectively.
+S Channel is good at picking up yellow line and R Channel is good at picking up white line.
+Sobel X is good at detecting vertical lines.
+I used high therhod value for R channel because it brought in some noises in some images.
+Here's an example of my output for this step.

 ![alt text][image3]